Routines: why they work as a behaviour management strategy

 - Find ways to remind your child to follow the routine without your help.
 For example, put a radio alarm clock in your child’s room.
 The music can be a signal that it’s time to wake up, time to start getting ready for school, or time to come out of the bedroom in the morning.

 - Think about whether parts of the routine can be your child’s responsibility.
 Your child can learn new skills and help the family by doing household chores.
-For example, a preschooler could set the table.
+For example, your preschooler could set the table.